-Our Esafety Guide, our Esafety Policy and our Social Media Policy are all available to read online (see bottom of this page).
+Our Esafety Guide and our Social Media Policy are all available to read online (see bottom of this page).
 Our E-Safety Policy is available in the Policies section of this website.
 All parents are strongly advised to read these documents carefully, to learn what to do to safeguard their children.
 The school also offers FREE onlne Esafety training courses to parents through The Child Protection Company – just contact the School Office for further details.

 Keeping Your Son Safe Online At Home

 Thinkuknow, a website run by CEOP (part of the National Crime Agency) provides a range of advice and information for parents of secondary school pupils, including:

 Tools available to protect your child online

 Talking to your children about their online activities